Berkeley-TAFLab/BoatControls/README.md

 ## 7/9/24
 Implemented some basic pingpong code for the RF module.
 Some issues with transmission that I think requires an antenna since the modules only work when they're super close together.
 Still need to implement the new data protocol.

+## 7/15/24
+Been learning how to use Qt to design a UI.
+Implemented a map which we can use to plot boats.
+Still need to add a table to the left to display all important information regarding the boats